EddeCCC/k6-java-test/README.md

 - `path.logging`: Location where the console output of k6 will be logged
 - `otel.host`: Host to run the OpenTelemetry collector on

-All created files will be located relative to `./target/classes`
+All created files will be located relative to `./target/classes`.

 ---
 ### Docker

 You can run the whole application with: `docker-compose up --build`

-You can run just the OpenTelemetry Collector with `docker-compose -f docker-compose-otel.yml up`
+You can run all containers except the API with: `docker-compose -f docker-compose-no-api.yml up`

+Generated output will be stored in `/docker-output`.
+You can configure all the docker containers in `/docker-config` and `/env`.

 ---
 ### OpenTelemetry

 The result of the k6 test will be saved in a CSV file.
 Those metrics will be exported via OTLP to an OpenTelemetry Collector after the test finished.
-The Collector further exports those metrics to Prometheus (`localhost:9090`)
+The Collector further exports those metrics to InfluxDB.

 ---
 ### Grafana